fulminati/arduino-web-inject/README.md

 > Inject and build web files into your sketches.

-Arduino Web Inject fills your sketches (*.ino) files with HTML/CSS/JS code from files from your PC.
+Arduino Web Inject fills your sketches (*.ino) files with HTML/CSS/JS code from files on your PC.
 This is useful to work with Web Server and create complex web app around Arduino platform.

 ## 💾 Installation